-We regret to announce that all upcoming events, including the Food for Thought Festival and Jake Claro Australian Tour will be postponed until February 2021 as a result of the unfolding coronavirus pandemic.
+We regret to announce that all face to face events, including the Food for Thought Festival and Jake Claro Australian Tour will be postponed until February 2021 as a result of the unfolding coronavirus pandemic.
 Please see more here.

 The annual Food For Thought Festival will celebrate its fifth year with the theme – Courageous Leadership enabling System Change Environments.
 Galvanising the local communities’ vision for a sustainable and resilient food system throughout the Great Southern, supporting local food producers, improving market opportunities of regeneratively produced produce, promoting ecological functions and regional food security.

 Postponed to February 2021

 Jake Claro, Director of the Vermont Farm to Plate Plan is extending his stay after the Food For Thought Festival to tour Australia, discussing how to change local food economies through a whole of system approach, backed by state government.

 The 2nd national New Economy Network Australia conference in partnership with the Australian Earth Laws Alliance attracted approximately 250 people.
 This year’s theme was “Strengthening the New Economy for the Common Good”, inviting people to come together to share stories of success, address challenges and join the broader movement.